 Her Doctor of Musical Arts degree was earned at Rutgers University, where she specialized in the eighteenth century fortepiano.
 Her Master of Music and Bachelor of Music degrees in piano performance are from the Juilliard School.
 Fortepiano studies were with Malcolm Bilson.

 Ms. Heard has been active as a performer on fortepiano for over twenty years.
 During the 1991 Mozart Bicentennial she presented a solo recital on fortepiano at the International Symposium "The Young Mozart 1756-1776" in Calgary, Canada.
-More recently, during the 2012-13 academic year, she performed several concerts and lectures during her sabbatical year spent in Taiwan.
+More recently (2012-13 academic year) she performed several concerts and lectures during her sabbatical year spent in Taiwan.
 Heard was also invited to perform a solo recital for the 2013 XI International Clavichord Symposium in Magnano, Italy, including works by C.P.E.
 Bach.
 She has presented lectures on the fortepiano and performance practice at the Juilliard School, Rutgers University, University of Illinois - Urbana/Champaign, University of Alabama in Huntsville, Texas Music Teachers' Association State Convention, Mississippi Music Teachers Association State Conference, plus other colleges and musical organizations around the country.
 She has performed numerous times for the renowned Mississippi Academy of Ancient Music's concert series, and has also appeared as fortepiano soloist with the Mississippi Symphony Orchestra, Crafton Beck conducting.
 Her performances have been heard numerous times on MPB, the Mississippi Public Broadcasting network.
-Her recording of the keyboard music of Haydn can be heard on the Naxos label. [see below] Her newest release on Naxos includes the Six Solo Fortepiano Sonatas, Op.
+Her recording of the keyboard music of Haydn can be heard on the Naxos label. [see below] Her second release on Naxos includes the Six Solo Fortepiano Sonatas, Op.
 17 by Johann Christian Bach.
 A companion recording of Bach's Six Solo Fortepiano Sonatas, Op.
-5 will soon be available, also on the Naxos label.
+5 was successfully released August 2015, also on the Naxos label.

 HAYDN: Piano Sonatas Nos.
 43, 44 and 47 / F Minor Variations